cyrelouyea/Diamond/README.md

 # Protect the central diamond

+Diamond is a neon style arcade survival.
+Draw lines of the right colors to protect your diamond.
+Ranked #8 during the VGL Game Jam.

 Use arrow keys while holding 'w' or 'z' to create a red or blue line, then release the key to shoot at enemies of the same color.
 Keys